marsolmos/jigsaw-toxic-comment-challenge/docs/project_report.rst

 Baseline Model
 --------------

+First of all, we established a baseline model using the Kaggle Toxic Comment Classification Challenge dataset.
+The goal was to classify comments into six categories: Toxic, Severe Toxic, Obscene, Threat, Insult, and Identity Hate.

+We used the following approach:

 - Used TF-IDF vectorization combined with Logistic Regression (OneVsRestClassifier).
 - Achieved baseline ROC-AUC scores per class as follows:
   - Toxic: 0.83